marisanest/wikidata-external-id-distribution/README.md

 # wikidata-external-id-distribution

-Tool to calculate and plot the external-id distribution on wikidata.
+Tool to calculate the external-id distribution on Wikidata.
+Result is a pdf bar chart and a csv file including the top 50 external-ids.

 ## Installation